This Is What Happens When You Let New Zealanders Make Their Own Flag

 “Gains” – Logan Wu

-“Choosing a flag that celebrates and recognizes our achievements and forward thinking is one of the most important steps we can take to show the world how we, as kiwis, are off to a flying start.”
+“Choosing a flag that celebrates and recognises our achievements and forward thinking is one of the most important steps we can take to show the world how we, as kiwis, are off to a flying start”

 Finally a flag that caters to the “it’s 11AM and I’m on acid” demographic.